haileytapia/portfolio/microsoft/qsharp-intro.md

 ### Measuring qubits

-While there are many types of quantum measurements, Q# focuses on projective measurements on single qubits, also known as Pauli measurements.
+While there are many types of quantum measurements, Q# focuses on projective measurements on single qubits, also known as [Pauli measurements](https://learn.microsoft.com/en-us/azure/quantum/concepts-pauli-measurements).

 In Q#, the `Measure` operation measures one or more qubits in the specified Pauli basis, which can be `PauliX`, `PauliY`, or `PauliZ`. `Measure` returns a `Result` type of either `Zero` or `One`.

-To implement a measurement in the computational basis , you can also use the `M` operation, which measures a qubit in the Pauli Z-basis.
+To implement a measurement in the computational basis {∣0⟩, ∣1⟩}, you can also use the `M` operation, which measures a qubit in the Pauli Z-basis.
 This makes `M` equivalent to `Measure([PauliZ], [qubit])`.

 The `Superposition` program uses the `M` operation: